TutteInstitute/temporal-mapper/README.md

 wide, and so on.
 The option -1 sets the scale to be logarithmic; 10x as dense = 1/2 as wide.

 ### A note on the Holoviews code
-I'm not sure why, but sometimes when you try to plot the Sankey diagram it throws an error like `no plotting option Sankey` (I can't recreate it and I don't remember exactly what the error says).
-If this happens just reload the kernel and run the code again top-down.
+I'm not sure why, but sometimes when you try to plot the Sankey diagram it throws an error `No plotting class for Sankey found`, I can't consistently reproduce this error.
+If this happens, one solution is to reload the kernel and run the code again top-down.